musman-uk/portfolio/workflow-process/portfolio-design/README.md

 The blockers below highlight the main challenges faced during the redesign process.
 They shaped the final approach and informed design decisions.

 - **Formatting Consistency**
-  Ensuring collapsible sections, indentation, and tree diagrams rendered correctly across GitHub required repeated testing and adjustment.
+  Ensuring collapsible sections, indentation, and tree diagrams rendered correctly across GitHub required repeated testing and adjustment, pre tags can help format then in a singular markdown.

 - **Centralised Acknowledgements**
   Aligning acknowledgements and dedications across documents required restraint to avoid duplication.
 The solution was to maintain a single central section.

 - **Markdown Limitations**
-  Certain visual elements were difficult to implement within GitHub’s renderer.
+  Certain visual elements were more challenging to implement within GitHub’s renderer.
 Compromises were necessary to balance clarity with maintainability.

 - **Balancing Detail and Restraint**
   Capturing enough transparency to reflect process integrity without overwhelming the reader required careful judgement.